Meltedd/HVNC/README.md

 # Usage:
 - In the Client's "Main.cpp" file, edit the ip and port variables.
-- In the Server's "Server.cpp" file, find "BOOL StartServer(int port)", and replace the port within "addr.sin_port = htons(4043);" with the port you want the Server to listen on.
 - Compile the Server & Client, and run the Server.
+Enter the port to listen on in the Server's console when prompted.
-Now, when the Client is executed, it will open a new "Hidden Desktop" window.
+- When the Client is executed, it will open a new "Hidden Desktop" window.
 If you right-click on the white bar at the top of the "Hidden Desktop" window, you can view the available commands that you can run on the target machine.

 # Updates (New):